YanShynkevich/public/help/visualize/viewers/tree-viewer.md

 ## Interaction with other viewers

-A tree viewer responds to data filters but has limited interaction in rows selection since it shows aggregated values.
+A tree viewer responds to data filters but has limited interaction in rows selection.
+It displays the node as selected only if you select all elements of the node.

 ![Tree viewer](tree-viewer.gif "Tree viewer")